crivano/jflow/README.md

-Project JFlow
+JFlow
 ====
-JLogic is a simple open-source library for defining and running workflows in java.
+JFlow is a simple open-source library for defining and running workflows in java.
 It is specifically designed to be easily included in other applications.

 Main goals are:
 - To have zero dependencies